Matthew Lister1

 Last Edited=5 Mar 2006

-Elizabeth Fenwick was the daughter of John Fenwick.1 She married Captain Henry Scott, 3rd Earl of Delorain, son of Maj.-Gen. Sir Henry Scott, 1st Earl of Delorain and Ann Duncombe.1 She died on 5 June 1794 at Upper Brook Street, London, England.2 Her will was probated in June 1794.2
+Elizabeth Fenwick was the daughter of John Fenwick.1 She married Captain Henry Scott, 3rd Earl of Delorain, son of Maj.-Gen. Henry Scott, 1st Earl of Delorain and Ann Duncombe.1 She died on 5 June 1794 at Upper Brook Street, London, EnglandG.2 Her will was proven (by probate) in June 1794.2

-Her married name became Scott.1 As a result of her marriage, Elizabeth Fenwick was styled as Countess of Delorain on 11 May 1739.
+Her married name became Scott.1 After her marriage, Elizabeth Fenwick was styled as Countess of Delorain on 11 May 1739.

 Children of Elizabeth Fenwick and Captain Henry Scott, 3rd Earl of Delorain